oribarilan/fliq/README.md

 Yields elements in reverse order.
 Notes:
- - in case of an irreversible iterable, TypeError is raised (e.g., set).
+ - in case of an irreversible query, TypeError is raised (e.g., set).
  - in case of an iterator, it is first converted to a list, then reversed, this has a performance and memory impact, and assumes a finite iterator.